 The company, consists of Co-Artistic Directors; Matt Simmonds, Will Moore and Jane George, as well as other associate artists that work on a project by project basis.
 They have been creating and touring grant funded contemporary theatre since 2019.

-In 2019, they devised There’s Something Missing (guest dramaturgy from Bert and Nasi) for a full run at the Edinburgh Fringe Festival to critical acclaim: “powerful physicality... thought-provoking and very well composed show” (4 star review, The Scotsman).
+In 2019, they devised their debut show, There’s Something Missing (guest dramaturgy from Bert and Nasi) for a full run at the Edinburgh Fringe Festival to critical acclaim: “powerful physicality... thought-provoking and very well composed show” (4 star review, The Scotsman).
 The company has just been awarded funding from the Sir Barry Jackson Trust to tour There’s Something Missing in the West Midlands.